 “Lilyanna?”
 Christopher continues, still en route.

-I whip on the necklace before buttoning the top button of my blouse and heading down the stairs.
+I whip on the necklace before buttoning the top button of my blouse, tucking the necklace underneath the fabric, and heading down the stairs.
 My already racing pulse escalates when Donovan and Christopher come into view.
 Donovan looks to me with a repressed smile, and then turns his sights to Christopher who meets me at the bottom step and grants my cheek a lingering kiss.
 “Where are you two headed?” he asks Donovan.

 “A quick dinner and then The Egyptian.”
 Donovan checks his phone for the time.
 “They’re showing “The Incredible Mr. Limpet.”
 We haven’t seen it in ages, and I refuse to see the remake.”